Here's Why Labor Day Became a National Holiday

-Nowadays, many think of the Labor Day holiday in the U.S., which falls on the first Monday in September, as a day for cookouts or shopping deals.
+Nowadays, many think of the Labor Day holiday in the U.S., which falls on the first Monday in September — Sept.
+2 in 2019 — as a day for cookouts or shopping deals.
 But its origins date back to two gatherings of another, more politically motivated sort.

 One was a “monster labor festival” featuring of a parade of unions and accompanying picnic, which took place on Sept.
 5, 1882, in a New York City park.
 That gathering is thought to have attracted as many as 10,000 marchers, according to Linda Stinson, a former Department of Labor historian.
 They listened to speeches in support of workers’ rights, and — in lighthearted activities more in the spirit of what goes on today — people drank beer, danced and set off fireworks.